Giuseppe-C/hello-world/README.md

 Just another repository

 Hello world.

-Firt steps in this new world and then... to the moon! :D
+First steps in this new world and then... to the moon! :D